AS, Cardiovascular Technology

 Working with a cardiologist, Cardiovascular Technologists perform sophisticated tests in order to diagnose and quantify cardiac disorders.
 These include coronary artery disease, cardiac valve disease, or disorders of the heart’s electrical conduction system.

 Cardiovascular Technologists perform diagnostic cardiovascular catheterization studies on patients including coronary and vascular arteriography, hemodynamic monitoring and analysis, and electrophysiology studies.
-They also assist the cardiologist in interventional procedures including coronary angioplasty, direct infarct angioplasty, rotablator procedures, intra-coronary stenting, pacemaker/defibrillator insertion, and radiofrequency ablation.
-We also offer an elective in echocardiography for students who would like a basic foundation in this high demand field.
+They also assist the cardiologist in interventional procedures including coronary angioplasty, direct infarct angioplasty, rotablator procedures, intra-coronary stenting, aortic and mitral valve repair/replacement, septal defect repair, pacemaker/defibrillator insertion, and radiofrequency ablation.

-The Florida SouthWestern State College Cardiovascular Technology Program is accredited in invasive cardiology by The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) based on the recommendation of the Joint Review Committee on Education in Cardiovascular Technology.
+The Florida SouthWestern State College Cardiovascular Technology Program is accredited in invasive cardiovascular technology by The Commission on Accreditation of Allied Health Education Programs (www.caahep.org) based on the recommendation of the Joint Review Committee on Education in Cardiovascular Technology.

 Invasive Cardiology Registry Exam